Country Bear Jamboree Frontierland Magic Kingdom

 The Country Bear Jamboree is a fun show with lots of laughs that plays to audiences of all ages.

 The Country Bears often can be found roaming the park in both Frontierland and on Main Street, and sometimes cruise on the Liberty Belle Riverboat, too.
-Be on the lookout for the unadvertised Frontierland Hoedown when the bears come out to dance with the guests.
+Be on the lookout for the unadvertised Frontierland Hoedown when the bears and other characters come out to dance with the guests.

 Adjacent to the Country Bear Jamboree is the Pecos Bill’s Cafe, which serves burgers, wraps, salads and other sandwiches.